wanghaisheng/heytcm-docs/src/content/docs/guides/editing-the-grid.md

 - **Step Size**
   - In inches or centimeters, the real-life size of the step the grid is based on
     - Note that if you switch to imperial or metric, the measurement of the field will follow that system
     - You can switch back and forth without any change or issues.
-OpenMarch will automatically convert the field measurements to the new system
+HeyTCM will automatically convert the field measurements to the new system
-  - The "pixels per inch" in OpenMarch is constant, so adjusting this will ensure that the dots are always the correct size across different sized grids and fields
+  - The "pixels per inch" in HeyTCM is constant, so adjusting this will ensure that the dots are always the correct size across different sized grids and fields
   - In the future, this will also be used to calculate marcher step size with multiple measurement systems
 - **Half line interval**
   - The interval to render the darker "half lines" at from the center and front of the field